ESMValGroup/ESMValTool_Tutorial/setup.md

 A github pull request is the act of requesting that a branch is merged with another branch.

-This is an advanced feature of ESMValTool, and will generally be performed by the Core development team.
+This is an advanced feature of GitHub, and will generally be performed by the ESMValTool  development team.